rhopp/che-functional-tests/README.md

 ~~~

 ## Known bugs and troubleshooting
-- [Tests fail if Che server is idle](https://github.com/redhat-developer/che-functional-tests/issues/62) - if tests fail in che-selenium extension (response issues in WorkspaceManager), it could be caused by Che server idling.
-Rerun tests once Che server starts.
+- _preserveWorkspace_ property does not work at the moment, it need some refactoring
+- tests using commands UI are broken, because commands UI has changed in underlying Che server and it requires tests adjustment
+- running tests on oldest Che server (pre 5.16 version) would not work because of changes in deployment template.
+It would work with slight modification of update tenant to use older template without modification of Che server tag